NSU-ACM-SC/BD-Flag-OpenGL/README.md

-# Drawing the national flag on Bangladesh
+# Drawing the national flag of Bangladesh
 ## Using OpenGL and C++

 ### Required Libraries